Azelliott/GreenSeed/README.md

 There is an option to increase or decrease product quantity inside the cart, before checkout.

 Total price is calculated on the fly taking into the account eligibility for a free shipping if the total order is larger than 50 euros.
-Price shows the price of the single item and total price is calculated on the fly depending on the ammounts of particular item.
+Price shows the price of the single item and total price is calculated on the fly depending on the ammount of particular item.

 ![Screenshot of GreenSeed website](static/image/screenshots/cart.png)